beaubadilla/nba_fantasy/notes.md

     - was injured for extended amount of time last year
     - started last year
     - expected to start
+        - maybe a way to classify this is if the starters from previous years have stayed?
     - was 1st option
     - was 2nd option
     - was 3rd option